songster-sa/aws-sw-arch-associate-notes/vpc.md

 - **Step 3** - creating internet gateway - also serves as NAT
     - only 1 per vpc
     - by default detached - u need to attach to ur vpc
-    - public SN will get access to internet
+    - **public SN will get access to internet**
+    - any EC2 in public SN will use this for network address translation
 - **Step 4** - create new route table
     - should always leave the main / default route table private - so anything new create is not public
     - may have 1 private route table and 1 public route table